I inspire great humans to live authentically, reflect deeply, and navigate change beautifully.

 In this way, they endow the seemingly insignificant with profound meaning.
 Their task is to bring spacious stillness into this world by being absolutely present in whatever they do.
 There is consciousness and therefore quality in what they do, even the simplest task.
 Their purpose is to do everything in a sacred manner.
 As each human being is an integral part of the collective human consciousness, they affect the world much more deeply than is visible on the surface of their lives.

 With her transparent nature, tell-it-like-it-is approach, and contagious enthusiasm, Mandy has inspired thousands world-wide to look within, live more authentically, and transform their lives for the better.
-She does this primarily through her writings, Facebook presence, and GOD & DIVA classes.
+She does this primarily through her Writings From The Heart, Facebook presence, and GOD & DIVA classes.

 As a self-proclaimed word addict, Mandy has authored a few hundred personal journals, written 900 published articles, and has published two books.
 Her second book, The Poet & The Butterfly with Keveen Gabet of Korakor, became Echo Weekly’s January 2009 Book of the Month and was described as “A brave book.” by Rogers Daytime, as well as, “A modern classic.
 Poignant and poetic, eloquent and erotic.” by Echo Weekly columnist, Mike Cahill.